 Step 2: Boil the Water and Mix with Cocoa Powder

-Set a medium saucepan over medium heat on the stove.
-Add in the boiling water and cocoa powders; whisk to combine.
+In a saucepan set over medium heat, whisk together the boiling water and cocoa powders.

-Step 3: Add in the Sugar and Chocolate Chips
+Step 3: Add in other Ingredients and Boil

 Whisk in the granulated sugar and chocolate chips until they are fully dissolved.